top of page

 Open Day Group picture

-Interest in small-scale, farmer-led seed breeding has developed significantly in recent years, with a particular focus upon low-input, Regenerative and organic farming systems.
+Interest in small-scale, farmer-led seed breeding has developed significantly in recent years, with a particular focus upon how they can benefit low-input, Regenerative and Organic farming systems.

 Gothelney trials 24 (6)_edited.jpg